Vulkan: OpenGL vs. Vulkan

-NVIDIA states that "OpenGL is still a great option for a lot of use cases, as it comes at a much lower complexity and maintenance burden than Vulkan, while in many cases still providing great overall performance."
+In 2016, NVIDIA stated that "OpenGL is still a great option for a lot of use cases, as it comes at a much lower complexity and maintenance burden than Vulkan, while in many cases still providing great overall performance."

-AMD states that "Vulkan supports Close To Metal control, enabling faster performance and better image quality across Windows 7, Windows 8.1, Windows 10, and Linux.
+AMD states that "Vulkan supports close-to-metal control, enabling faster performance and better image quality across Windows 7, Windows 8.1, Windows 10, and Linux.
 No other graphics API offers the same powerful combination of OS compatibility, rendering features, and hardware efficiency."

 Versions

+Vulkan 1.0

+Vulkan 1.0 was released in February 2016.

 Vulkan 1.1

 At SIGGRAPH 2016, Khronos announced that Vulkan would be getting support for automatic multi-GPU features, similar to what is offered by Direct3D 12.
 Multi-GPU support included in-API removes the need for SLI or Crossfire which requires graphics cards to be of the same model.
 API multi-GPU instead allows the API to intelligently split the workload among two or more completely different GPUs.
 For example, integrated GPUs included on the CPU can be used in conjunction with a high-end dedicated GPU for a slight performance boost.